econrad003/maze4c/README.md

     +  *mazes/Grids* - grid implementations and grid support classes
     +  *mazes/Graphics* - graphics drivers
     +  *mazes/Queues* - queuing implementations based on class *GeneralizedQueue* defined in module *mazes.gqueue*
+*  *stats* - tools and one-shot modules for gathering statistics.
+The one-shot modules have date stamps in their filenames.
+Gathered statistics are found in the *csv* folder.
 *  *tests* - testing to make sure things work as expected

 ## Running the demonstration modules